Neoministein/Mp4Split/README.md

 #### Installing

 To get the project up and running you can either check out the project using an SVN or download the project as a zip file and import it in to your programming  environment of choice as a maven project.
+After that you'll need to copy Ffmpeg.exe and Ffprobe.exe into the base directory of the project.

 ## Deployment